 Dr. Arthithat Kirinpanu

-We use our feet and ankles for walking and carrying out our daily lives, but sometimes we may overlook their importance.
-However, if we imagine a day when we hurt one leg or foot, even just one side, it would be challenging to carry on with our daily activities.
+We use our feet and ankles for walking and carrying out our daily activities, but sometimes we may overlook their importance.
+However, if we imagine a day when we hurt one leg or foot, even just one side, it would be challenging to continue with our daily activities.

-On the other hand, if we hurt one arm or hand, we can still function reasonably well with the other one, compared to the difficulties caused by a leg or foot injury.
-Therefore, feet are considered vital organs for our daily life, as they form the foundation for walking.
-If we were to lose this organ, life would become immensely difficult.
-For this reason, some doctors choose to specialize in the field of foot and ankle skeletal studies to be able to provide better assistance to patients in this group.
+On the other hand, if we hurt one arm or hand, we can still function reasonably well with the other, compared to the difficulties caused by a leg or foot injury.
+Therefore, feet are considered vital organs for our daily lives, as they form the foundation for walking.
+If we were to lose this function, life would become immensely difficult.
+For this reason, some doctors choose to specialize in the field of foot and ankle skeletal studies to provide better assistance to patients.

-Dr. Arthithat Kirinpanu completed his Bachelor of Medicine degree from Chulalongkorn University and then pursued further studies in orthopedic surgery, particularly focusing on foot and ankle, at the Institute of Orthopedics, Lerdsin Hospital.
-He further advanced his expertise in the field of foot and ankle surgery at Phramongkutklao Hospital.
-Currently, Dr. Arthithat is a specialized orthopedic surgeon with a particular interest in treating foot skeletal issues at Phyathai Sriracha Hospital for over six years.
+Dr. Arthithat Kirinpanu completed his Bachelor of Medicine degree from Chulalongkorn University and then pursued further studies in orthopedic surgery, particularly focusing on the foot and ankle, at the Institute of Orthopedics, Lerdsin Hospital.
+He further advanced his expertise in foot and ankle surgery at Phramongkutklao Hospital.
+Currently, Dr. Arthithat is a specialized orthopedic surgeon with a particular interest in treating foot skeletal issues at Phyathai Sriracha Hospital, where he has worked for over six years.
 He shared his inspirations and experiences during his academic journey:

 “On a personal level, I enjoy treating things that have a concrete form and are clearly tangible.
 Treating skeletal issues aligns well with this preference.
 For instance, bone fusion is a treatment we can visibly see, and once it is successfully fused and set, it can function just like before.
 This is different from some diseases where we cannot grasp their characteristics.
 Dealing with foot and ankle problems is like being a craftsman; it involves inventing and repairing, similar to fixing a jigsaw puzzle.
 It is a profession that combines medical knowledge with artistry in patient care, which I find challenging and fascinating.”